LNDRLNDR/CARL2_App/CARL2_RemoteConnection/readme.md

    unzip: [Download](https://github.com/LNDRLNDR/CARL2_App/raw/refs/heads/main/CARL2_RemoteConnection/CARL2Proxy.zip)

 2. **Edit `config.json`:**
-   Set the `"remote_ip"` field to the IP address of the game PC (the one running CARL2).
+   Set the `"remote_ip"` field to the IP address of the game PC (the one running RocketLeague with CARL2).

     ```json
     {